-Each child in the school has an individual permanent record file, the contents of which compile the family history, academic grades, academic reports, annual photograph and testing scores.
-This information is confidential and can only be transferred to a different school with written parental permission.
+Each student, at St. Mary Catholic School, has an individual permanent record file.
+The contents are a compilation of the family history, academic grades, academic reports, annual photographs and testing scores.
+This information is confidential.
+Transfers to a new school are granted with written parental/guardian approval only.
 Records will only be transferred if tuition and fees are current.